Can a Friendship Recover From Betrayal?

 You are, in no way, obligated to forgive someone who betrays your trust.
 But it can still be helpful to consider what this friendship meant to you and what forgiveness (if applicable) might look like.

-Ask yourself this: what would you need your friend to do moving forward for you to forgive them?
 If you don’t have the answer right now, that’s okay.
 But it’s helpful to consider what you really need if you want to resume your friendship.

 Seeking Therapy After a Friend Betrays You